qinwang/gitlab-ce/doc/development/documentation/workflow.md

 **Do not** join new features' MRs with refactoring existing docs, as they might have different priorities.

+NOTE: **Note:**
+[Smaller MRs are better](https://gitlab.com/gitlab-com/blog-posts/issues/185#note_4401010)!
+Do not mix subjects, and ship the smallest MR possible.

+### Documentation review process

+The docs shipped by the developer should be reviewed by the PM (for accuracy) and a Technical Writer (for clarity and structure).

+#### Documentation updates that require review

+Every relevant documentation change must be reviewed by a Technical Writer to avoid redundancy, duplications, bad locations, typos, broken links, misinformation, and to ensure the document is clear and discoverable.
+If you don't know who to ping, ping any of them, or all of them (`@gl\-docsteam`).

+A Technical Writer must review documentation updates that involve:

+- Docs introducing new features
+- Changing documentation location
+- Refactoring existing documentation
+- Creating new documentation files

+If you need any help to choose the correct place for a doc, for start writing it, or any other help, ping a Technical Writer on your issue, MR, or on Slack.

-### Skip the review process
+#### Skip the PM's review

-When there's an insignificant change to the docs, you can skip the review of the PM.
+When there's a non-significant change to the docs, you can skip the review of the PM.
 Add the same labels as you would for a regular doc change and assign the correct milestone.
-In these cases, assign a technical writer for approval/merge, or mention `@gl\-docsteam` in case you don't know which tech writer to assign for.
+In these cases, assign a Technical Writer for approval/merge, or mention `@gl\-docsteam` in case you don't know which Tech Writer to assign for.

-The following are considered insignificant changes:

-- Typos or corrections of any type (grammar, broken links, etc)
-- TBA (what else?)

-NOTE: **Note:**
-If you're moving a document to another location, you must ping a technical writer for review.
+#### Skip the entire review

+When the MR only contains corrections to the content (typos, grammar, broken links, etc), it can be merged without the PM's and Tech Writer's review.

 ## Documentation blurb